Which place is cheaper, Venice or Brussels?

 Brussels is a great place to explore.
 It is common to spend a weekend here.
 Don't miss the shopping, as that's what most people do.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

 Venice is a popular place that is full of things to see and experience.
 If you have a weekend, this city makes for a great vacation.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Venice, a weekend is sufficent for most.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.

 It's hard to know how much time to spend in Brussels.
 Don't miss the shopping, as that's what most people do.
 For many, it makes a great getaway for five days.
 Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

 Venice is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Venice, five days is sufficent for most.
-The entire area has lots to do.
+The entire region has so many activities, and you'll want time to do everything.

 Venice is a great place to explore.
 It is common to spend one week here.
 Visiting the old town is also a must.
 One week is a great amount of time to relax and see the many things that Venice has to offer.
 This city offers something for everyone.